the-sett/lazy-list/README.md

 ## Version 1.1.1

-Thanks to Aaron Dixon, many functions have been made tail recursive where they were not in the original 1.0.0 release.
+Many functions have been made tail recursive where they were not in the original 1.0.0 release.

+## Version 1.1.2

+`product2` and `product3` have been made tail recursive.